 Immunohistochemistry (IHC) is a special test that pathologists perform on tissue to help them make the correct diagnosis.
-Immunohistochemistry allows pathologists to highlight groups of cells based on the chemicals those cells are making.
+This test allows pathologists to highlight groups of cells based on the chemicals those cells are making.

 Immunohistochemistry is usually performed on tissue after the more common H&E stain has performed.
-For this reason, immunohistochemistry is considered an ancillary test (a test that supports other tests).
+For this reason, this test is considered an ancillary test (a test that supports other tests).

 Immunohistochemistry works by attaching a probe (an antibody) to the chemical of interest (the antigen).
 Importantly, the probe will only stick to cells that contain the chemical of interest.
 A second probe is then added to the tissue which makes the cells containing the initial chemical change colour.